sergioenterprisedb/edb-k8s-workshop/openshift-install.md

 This outputs a looong string.
 Copy the string and paste it as the value of the `prometheus-token` parameter you just created, instead of `foobar`.

 That's it.
 You are now done.
 Go grab yourself a coffee.

+## Scaling

+If you want to scale beyond the three default worker nodes (you probably do), go to Compute -> MachineSets and for each line, click the three dot menu on the right, select "Edit Machine count" and insert the desired number of worker nodes.
+Each line on this screen represents an availability zone, so if you scale one line, you should probably scale all lines.

+You can follow progress on the Compute -> Machines page.
+Your new worker nodes are ready when they are listed on Compute -> Nodes with role "worker" and Status "Ready".

+You can scale worker nodes both up and down this way.

 ## Deleting